-Since 1994 the table presenting measured concentrations of VOCs at CHMI stations has been included.
-This measurement is carried out within the EMEP programme.
-Since the year 2000 this et of tables has included also VOC measurements at $Z\dot{U}$ stations carried out within the project MZSO (Population Health State Monitoring) with regard to ambient air.
+Since 1994 the table presenting measured concentrations of VOCs at CHMI stations has been included, the measurement is carried out within the EMEP programme.
+Since the year 2000 this et of tables has included also VOC measurements at ZÚ stations carried out within the project MZSO (Population Health State Monitoring) with regard to ambient air.